Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 Enduro 3e offers 300 dpi id card printing.
 This resolution is accurate, with no fluff.
-Text was sharp and legible.
+The text was sharp and legible.
 The font points were clear even in 5 to 6 points.

-We liked the line shades; it was clear enough for naked eyes.
+We liked the line shades; it was clear enough for the naked eye.
 This is unusual for many popular same-budget printers.
-Barcode, Qr codes were also crispy and detectable.
+Barcodes and QR codes were also crispy and detectable.

 The speed is considerable for a mid-level solopreneur company.
 It can print 100 cards.
 The color print took 30 seconds, and the monochrome took 8 seconds.

 We noticed the speed fluctuation in two OS: Mac and Windows.
 MAC performed well.
 But Windows was a bit slow.

 HoloKote security is used in this device.
 We tested 5 cards to know their strength.
 Our test consisted of scanning and copying.

 Yes!
 It was a successful test.
 The laser-etched hologram was unbreakable for scanners and similar encoder breakers.